bendalab/thunderfish/docs/pulses.md

 ##### DBSCAN parameters

-DBSCAN is a nearest-neighbor based clustering methods that requires two parameters: `epsilon` and `minp`. `minp` is the minimum amount of points that is needed to form a cluster, and `epsilon` is a value that determines the maximum distance between two points for them to be neighbors.
+DBSCAN is a nearest-neighbor based clustering method that requires two parameters: `epsilon` and `minp`. `minp` is the minimum amount of points that is needed to form a cluster, and `epsilon` is a value that determines the maximum distance between two points for them to be neighbors.
 Both parameters are automatically set based on the data properties. `minp` is set to be equal to 1% of the total number of datapoints in cluster space.
 If this number is less than 10, `minp` is set to 10, as with the current `thunderfish` settings, the length of the analysis window is 8 seconds.
 As all pulse-type electric fish species generally have EOD rates above 2 Hz, a minimum cluster size of 10 is deemed sufficient. `epsilon` is set based on the 80<sup>th</sup> percentile of the K-Nearest Neighbor distribution, where K is `minp`.
 This measure ensures that 80% of the datapoints in cluster space are connected to at least `minp` datapoints.
 With said method, clusters would be formed even for datapoints with great dissimilarities.
 To prevent `epsilon` from growing too large, an upper bound is set.
 Generally, the maximum value for `epsilon` (`eps_max`) would only allow for a certain variance within clusters.
 As all EOD snippets have their absolute integral set to 1, setting `eps_max` to 0.1 would result in EOD clusters with a maximum variance of 10%.
 However, for EODs with a low `SNR`, more EOD variance is expected.
 Therefore, if `1/SNR` is over 0.25, `eps_max = 0.4/SNR`.

 ![lkj](img/shape_clusters.png)